-Planting trees and shrubs provides plenty of exercise -- digging and lifting will work muscles you didn't even know you had.
+Planting trees and shrubs provides plenty of exercise—digging and lifting will work muscles you didn't even know you had.
 As for benefiting the environment, trees and shrubs shelter wildlife and filter the air by absorbing carbon dioxide and releasing oxygen.

 Lasting impressions?
 Many species will be around long after you've gone to take harp lessons in the hinterlands.
-Finally, knowing that you've done something for the sake of your health, the environment, and your legacy -- well, that just gives you a warm and fuzzy feeling not available without a prescription.
+Finally, knowing that you've done something for the sake of your health, the environment, and your legacy—well, that just gives you a warm and fuzzy feeling not available without a prescription.

 Plant a tree or shrub correctly, and you give it a head start on a healthy and productive life.
 But before you get the shovel out, look at your intended planting site and choose a species that fits the site and your needs.
 After you bring the ideal plant home, keep it watered and in a sheltered area until you are ready to plant.

-Some B&B stock will have a metal basket surrounding the root ball.
-Remove the basket if you can do so without disturbing the root ball.
-Otherwise, use wire cutters to snip off the top two rungs.
-Plastic burlap should be removed, but burlap made of natural fibers can be left on the root ball if the sides are pulled down as far as possible (Photo C).
+Depending on the type of burlap your tree or shrub came with, make sure to uncover it to expose the transplant.
+Some balled-and-burlapped plants will have a metal basket surrounding the root ball.
+Use wire cutters to snip off the top two rungs.
+Plastic burlap should be removed, but burlap made of natural fibers can be left on the root ball if the sides are pulled down as far as possible.
 This allows the roots to spread without waiting for the burlap to disintegrate and is especially important if you're dealing with treated burlap.
 In any case, always untie the rope that holds the burlap in place.

 When backfilling the hole, use the same soil you removed.
 Resist the urge to amend the soil, an old practice that is no longer recommended.
 Amending the backfill encourages the roots to remain in that "comfort" zone rather than seeking moisture and nutrients elsewhere.
 Amended soil may also collect too much moisture from the surrounding ground.

 To help extract the plant, hit the sides of the container with the palm of your hand, rotating the container as you go.
 Holding the container in place with your feet, grip the base of the plant and gently pull until the root ball comes free.
 For larger containers, enlist someone's help, or use a heavy-duty knife or razor to cut the sides.

-Forestry crews plant thousands of bareroot seedlings each year simply by making a slit in the soil, wedging the seedling in place, then closing the gap.
+Forestry crews plant thousands of bareroot seedlings each year by making a slit in the soil, wedging the seedling in place, and closing the gap.
 So what's the big deal?
 That planting method may be fine for mass-planting expeditions, where casualties are expected, but it may cause slow growth and high mortality rates if used at home.
 Take a few extra steps when planting bareroot plants in your yard.

-First, soak seedling roots in a bucket of water for up to 24 hours to make sure they are well-hydrated.
+First, soak the seedling roots in a bucket of water for up to 24 hours, making sure they are well-hydrated.
 Bareroot seedlings dry out in a flash, so keep the roots submersed in the water until the hole is dug and ready for planting.
 The hole should be wide enough to accept the roots when they're spread out.